Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/convex.md

 ### Setup guide

-Hero Pixel integration is available to all Convex developers.
+HeroPixelintegration is available to all Convex developers.

 On the [Convex dashboard](https://dashboard.convex.dev/), navigate to the project and deployment that you want to sync.

 1. Navigate to the Settings tab.
-2. Copy the "Deployment URL" from the settings page to the `deployment_url` field in Hero Pixel.
+2. Copy the "Deployment URL" from the settings page to the `deployment_url` field in HeroPixel
 3. Click "Generate a deploy key".
-4. Copy the generated deploy key into the `access_key` field in Hero Pixel.
+4. Copy the generated deploy key into the `access_key` field in HeroPixel